 Nearly every student applying to medical school has clinical experience to add to their application, but not all of them have research experience.
 That's right, another area for you to potentially stand out!
-Some schools are heavily focussed on research, requiring students to possess this experience to be considered for admission.
+Some schools, like Stanford medical school, are heavily focused on research, requiring students to possess this experience to be considered for admission.
 Normally, schools that are research-based have this incorporated in their mission statement and core values.
 To be considered competitive at these institutions, you need to demonstrate your desire and motivation for research.

 If you want to apply to joint MD-PhD programs, you absolutely need to add research experience to your box of requirements.
 These programs are specifically designed for students with a passion for medicine, but also a strong passion for research.
 Graduates from these programs will be trained as physician-scientists, ready to tackle the mechanisms behind disease, conduct independent or joint research, and strive towards making discoveries in the field of medicine.
 In reviewing your research experience, the admissions committees will be looking at your level of participation, your reasoning as to the importance of the research, and what lessons you learned from the experience.
 Try to gain hands-on experience conducting research by testing hypotheses, analyzing results and contributing to reports or scientific papers.

 What is one of the many important qualities a physician should possess?
 The selfless dedication for helping others which is why service orientation is one of the core competencies demonstrated by successful medical school students.
 Patients put a lot of trust and faith into doctors, and it's a physician's responsibility to provide the best quality of care while respecting patient autonomy.
 A physician's day to day life requires putting their patients first, working long hours and skipping breaks, all to best meet patient's needs.
 Therefore, when proving to the admissions committee that you're suitable for a lifelong career as a medical doctor, you must be able to demonstrate your commitment to serving others and this is where your volunteer experience becomes relevant.

 Unlike the aforementioned experiences, volunteer experience does not have to be completed in a specific field or setting.
 Rather, you can participate in any type of volunteer experience, as long as you can discuss why it's significant, how it has or will help you in your pursuit of medicine, and what you took from the experience.
 Don't think for a second that medical schools are going to take a gamble on applicants that can't demonstrate that they really do care about their community and the public in general.
 Community service helps the admissions committees determine those that genuinely want to help others from those that are simply interested in the external rewards that come with being a doctor.

 Your lab supervisor that overlooks your daily projects or the physician that accompanies you in the back of an ambulance has first-hand knowledge as to who you are as a person, how you function in your designated role, and if you will be suitable as a medical doctor.
 Are you constantly trying to better yourself?
 Are you curious about the unknown?
 Do you follow instructions to a T?
 Do you panic in stressful situations?
 Do you take feedback willingly?
 The individuals behind letters of recommendation have the answers to all of these questions, and because members of the admissions committees can't follow you around on your experiences, they take the word of these individuals highly.